w0rldart/w0rldart.com/_posts/2018-05-30-fixing-chef-cluster-issues.md

 ---
 layout: post
 title: "Fixing Chef cluster issues"
+description: ""
-categories: chef elasticsearch cluster linux aws
+tags: chef elasticsearch cluster linux aws
 ---

 Chef is a vital part of the infrastructure for many enterprises, as a configuration management tool to automate